dalehamel/usdt-report-doc/docs/00076-libusdt.md

 This format is widely used for debugging, and provides a debug faculty that is portable across frameworks, languages, and thanks to libstapsdt and libusdt.

-Many programming runtimes already have USDT support via adherance to the existing dtrace USDT api.
+Many programming runtimes already have USDT support via adherence to the existing dtrace USDT api.